-How many emails do you get everyday day by result of having signed up for newsletters about topics in which you are interested?
+Then think about this… how many emails do you get everyday day as a result of having signed up for newsletters about topics in which you are interested?

 Ten, 20, 50… 100?
 (I get WAY more than 100).

 Are you often curious enough about the topic discussed in certain emails to click the link and visit the website?

 If you answered “yes” to the last question, you already KNOW that email marketing works.

 I KNOW it works too, because I click many of those links everyday and while I may not buy anything, I learn LOTS and may purchase something from/through those people at a later date.

 Why then, haven't you tried email marketing in your own affiliate marketing business?

 Having taught tens of thousands of people about affiliate marketing, getting involved with email marketing seems to be a sticking point for a lot of people.

 They're willing to go to all the effort of building a website, blogging regularly about a topic, and promoting products on their website – but for some reason or another, they won't build a list of potential customers whom they can contact regularly.